Convergence, Sticking and Escape: Stochastic Dynamics Near Critical Points in SGD: Introduction

-For sufficiently smooth functions $f$ and a suitable starting point $x$, along with some other conditions, SGD converges to a Markov process under the time scaling $1/H(1/\varepsilon)$ \cite{wang2021eliminating}.
-This process's state space consists solely of the local minima of $f$.
-The process visits each state, spending time in proportion to the width of each minimum's basin.
-The initial location of SGD and the choice of time scale determine the system's convergence to various local statistical equilibria, a phenomenon known as metastability \cite{imkeller2008metastable}.
+Nevertheless, the initial location of SGD and the choice of time scale determine the system's convergence to various local statistical equilibria, a phenomenon known as metastability \cite{imkeller2008metastable}.
 Therefore, it is essential to select an appropriate amount of time for SGD to reach an effective solution to the optimization problem.
-The purpose of this paper is to rigorously study the two aforementioned weaknesses of SGD: $(1)$ unsuitable time scaling and $(2)$ problematic starting points.
+The purpose of this paper is to rigorously study the two weaknesses of SGD: $(1)$ unsuitable time scaling and $(2)$ problematic starting points.